sauravraghuvanshi/azure-docs-powershell/Az/Az.ApplicationInsights/Get-AzApplicationInsightsWebTest.md

 INPUTOBJECT <IApplicationInsightsIdentity>: Identity Parameter
-  - `[AnnotationId <String>]`: The unique annotation ID.
-This is unique within a Application Insights component.
   - `[ComponentName <String>]`: The name of the Application Insights component resource.
-  - `[ExportId <String>]`: The Continuous Export configuration ID.
-This is unique within a Application Insights component.
   - `[Id <String>]`: Resource identity path
-  - `[KeyId <String>]`: The API Key ID.
-This is unique within a Application Insights component.
-  - `[PurgeId <String>]`: In a purge status request, this is the Id of the operation the status of which is returned.
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
-  - `[ResourceName <String>]`: The name of the Application Insights component resource.
-  - `[StorageType <StorageType?>]`: The type of the Application Insights component data source for the linked storage account.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[WebTestName <String>]`: The name of the Application Insights WebTest resource.